 MindMate 2U – acceptability and feasibility study of a digital resource for young people

-This research project is funded by the Medical Research Council (MRC) and is led by Dr Siobhan Hugh-Jones at the University of Leeds.
-The project collaborators are: The University of Leeds, mHabitat, CommonRoom and Thompson Brand Partners.
-Adopting a strong user-design approach, our aim is to develop and pilot test (for feasibility, acceptability and efficacy) a school-based, digitally supported, guided self-help intervention (now called MindMate 2U) for young people.
+This research project was funded by the Medical Research Council (MRC) and was led by Dr Siobhan Hugh-Jones at the University of Leeds.
+The project collaborators were: The University of Leeds, mHabitat, CommonRoom and Thompson Brand Partners.
+Adopting a strong user-design approach, our aim was to develop and pilot test (for feasibility, acceptability and efficacy) a school-based, digitally supported, guided self-help intervention (now called MindMate 2U) for young people.

-We are interested in the extent to which evidence-based psychoeducation (spanning knowledge, skills and strategies) is acceptable and useful to young people in helping them to feel more able to be back in control, and de-escalate their mental health difficulties.
-We will also explore whether generic mental health information and support provided (digitally) to a parent/carer in the young person’s life is important in helping the adult feel better equipped to support the young person.
+We were interested in the extent to which evidence-based psychoeducation (spanning knowledge, skills and strategies) was acceptable and useful to young people in helping them to feel more able to be back in control, and de-escalate any emergent mental health difficulties.
+We also explored whether generic mental health information and support provided (digitally) to a parent/carer in the young person’s life was important in helping the adult feel better equipped to support the young person.
 Further information can be found on the MindMate2U website.